cowboyd/generation.js/README.md

 //=> { title: 'get milk', isCompleted: false, isInProgress: true }
 ```

-Queries can be combined freely, for example if an interface is
+Generations can be combined freely, for example if an interface is
 selecting just the completed and in-progress items:

 ``` jsx